grammarly/rocker-compose/README.md

 rocker-compose run -f example/wordpress.yml
 ```

-Or simply this, in case your manifest is in the same directory and is named `compose.yml`:
+Or simply this in case your manifest is in the same directory and is named `compose.yml`:
 ```bash
 rocker-compose run
 ```